 Skip to main content

-There are two common kinds of public-facing ‘search’ service on GOV.UK:
+There are two common kinds of public-facing search service on GOV.UK: Site search and Finders.

-In addition, there is also the Search API endpoint itself, publicly available at https://www.gov.uk/api/search.json, powered by search-api.
-See Using the search API for examples of how to use this.
+In addition, there is also the publicly available https://www.gov.uk/api/search.json, powered by search-api.
+See Using the Search API for examples of how to use this.
+There is no equivalent publicly available endpoint for querying search-api-v2.

 Search API versus Search API V2